 in 300 years have generated a sizeable population along with clan

 leaders and kings.

-The kings of Israel, however, came after Moses wrote Genesis.
+of Israel, however, came after Moses wrote Genesis.
 What then

 do we make of the phrase "kings who reigned in the land of Edom before